elastisys/compliantkubernetes-apps/migration/v0.9.x-v0.10.x/upgrade-apps.md

   ```

 10. Remove ck8sdash's grafana api keys
-    Only needed if you acutally had ck8sdash running in either or both of the clusters.
+    Only needed if you actually had ck8sdash running in either or both of the clusters.
     If Grafana has been restarted/reinstalled the api key will no longer be there.

   ```bash